What is a custom résumé?

 That same point also applies to the thank you note that you send after you have completed the interview.
 E-mail is fine and considerably faster than US Mail.
 However, a handwritten note promptly sent through the mail demonstrates personal grace on the sender’s part.
 It’s a good habit to get into; handwritten notes never go out of style and people remember them.

-To learn more, click the “Contact” link at the bottom of the page to schedule an appointment with Pam to discuss your custom résumé.
+To learn more, click the purple “Contact Me” box at the bottom of your screen to request an appointment with Pam to discuss your custom résumé.